 Keep your interface simple

-One big performance issue we found in HTML5 apps was that moving lots of DOM elements around makes everything sluggish — especially when they feature lots of gradients and drop shadows.
+One big performance issue we found in HTML apps was that moving lots of DOM elements around makes everything sluggish — especially when they feature lots of gradients and drop shadows.
 It helps a lot to simplify your look-and-feel and move a proxy element around when you drag and drop.

 Firefox, Chrome, and other browsers include built-in tools that can help you diagnose slow page rendering.
 In particular, Firefox's Network Monitor will display a precise timeline of when each network request on your page happens, how large it is, and how long it takes.

 The Built-in Gecko Profiler is a very useful tool that provides even more detailed information about which parts of the browser code are running slowly while the profiler runs.
 This is a bit more complex to use, but provides a lot of useful details.

-Note: You can use these tools with the Android browser by running Firefox and enabling remote debugging.
+Note: You can use these tools with the Android browser by running Firefox and enabling about:debugging.

 In particular, making dozens or hundreds of network requests takes longer in mobile browsers.
 Rendering large images and CSS gradients can also take longer.
 Downloading large files can take longer, even over a fast network, because mobile hardware is sometimes too slow to take advantage of all the available bandwidth.
 For useful general tips on mobile Web performance, have a look at Maximiliano Firtman's Mobile Web High Performance talk.

 If the Firefox and Chrome developer tools don't help you find a problem, or if they seem to indicate that the Web browser has caused the problem, try to provide a reduced test case that maximally isolates the problem.
 That often helps in diagnosing problems.